yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/12-custom-arrow/README.md

 ## Implementing IBoundsProvider

-To calculate the arrow bounds, we have to implement the [IBoundsProvider](https://docs.yworks.com/yfileshtml/#/api/IBoundsProvider) interface.
+To calculate the arrow bounds, we have to implement the [IBoundsProvider](https://docs.yworks.com/yfileshtml/api/IBoundsProvider) interface.

 Note

 The edge style can consider the arrow bounds in its own bounds calculation.
-You could adjust the `getBounds` method of the edge style accordingly.
+You can adjust the [getBounds](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#getBounds) method of the edge style accordingly.
 However, this is outside the scope of this tutorial.

-In `getBounds` we use the stored values to calculate the arrow’s bounds.
+In the [getBounds](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#getBounds) method, we use the stored values to calculate the arrow’s bounds.

 ```
 getBounds(context: ICanvasContext): Rect {